-- A pharmacist mortgage loan can open the door to low down payment financing, ranging from 0% to 10% down for home loan amounts up to $1 million or more.
+- A pharmacist mortgage loan can open the door to low down payment financing, ranging from 0% to 10% down, for home loan amounts of up to $1 million or more.

 - You can avoid private mortgage insurance and take advantage of more lenient underwriting guidelines.